ChickenProp/chickenprop.github.com/drafts/list-of-petrov-buttons.md

 And then [finally](https://lesswrong.com/posts/ytuLbHbdQweAwGk9L/petrov-day-retrospective-2022) it went down after 21:33.
 Presumably this time the button was pressed by someone who was supposed to be able to.
 There were 1,504 such users.

-I had weakly bet [on Manifold](https://manifold.markets/Multicore/what-of-petrov-day-will-elapse-befo) that the site would go down before eight hours were up.
+I had bet [on Manifold](https://manifold.markets/Multicore/what-of-petrov-day-will-elapse-befo) that the site would go down before eight hours were up.
 (Specifically I bet the market down from 34% to 30%.)
 Despite the bug I consider my prediction to have been wrong.
 I'm happy about that.

 ### 2022, St Louis: Success